MENUMENU

 As we’ll be knocking holes into the walls to be able to reconnect the heating and drainage we’ve decided to make the most of the chaos and give all 3 of our bathrooms a full-on makeover!

-Now, if you’re thinking I can’t count and we only have two bathrooms you’d be right but part of our plans include adding an en-suite to our master bedroom!
+Now, if you’re thinking I can’t count and we only have two bathrooms you’d be right but part of our plans includes adding an en-suite to our master bedroom!

 We’ll be keeping our current bathroom which we already gave a budget-friendly makeover last year as it is (other than reconnecting everything, of course) and will be installing a complete second en-suite bathroom and will also completely rip out the existing cloakroom and renew everything in there!

-If you’re thinking where, what & how is it even possible to squeeze in an en-suite bathroom into our apartment, you’re not alone!
+If you’re thinking about where, what & how is it even possible to squeeze an en-suite bathroom into our apartment, you’re not alone!

 I’ll be sharing the full makeover plans next week and we need your help to decide what’s best to do!
 It’s a bit of an unusual design, so we’d love your feedback as I’m worried we’re the only people who think it’s a good idea!